Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Introduction

-with high probability, where the local convergence rate $t_n(x)$ is the solution to the equation $t_n(x)^2\P_\sX([x\pm t_n(x)])=\log n/n.$ \cite{gaiffas2009uniform} already showed under slightly different assumptions on the design density that $t_n$ is locally the optimal estimation rate and that this rate is attained by a suitable wavelet thresholding estimator.
-What appears surprising to us is that the LSE also achieves this optimal local rate.
-Indeed, the LSE is based on minimization of the (global) empirical $L^2$-distance and convergence in $L^2$ is weaker than convergence in the weighted sup norm loss underlying the statement in \eqref{eq.what_we_prove}.
+The article \cite{gaiffas2009uniform} shows under slightly different assumptions on the design density that $t_n$ is locally the optimal estimation rate and constructs a wavelet thresholding estimator that is specifically designed to attain this local convergence rate.
+We prove that the LSE achieves this optimal local rate without any tuning.
+This is surprising since the LSE is based on minimization of the (global) empirical $L^2$-distance, and convergence in $L^2$ is weaker than convergence in the weighted sup-norm loss underlying the statement in \eqref{eq.what_we_prove}.

-To establish \eqref{eq.what_we_prove} we only assume a local doubling property of the design distribution.
+To establish \eqref{eq.what_we_prove}, we only assume a local doubling property of the design distribution.
 By imposing more regularity on the design density, we can prove that $t_n(x)\asymp (\log n/(np(x))^{1/3}.$ For this result, $p$ is also allowed to depend on the sample size $n$ such that the $p(x)$ in the denominator does not only change the constant but also the local convergence rate.
-This shows nicely how the local convergence rate varies depending on the density $p$ and how small density regions increase the convergence rate.
-Moreover, we show that kernel smoothing with fixed bandwidth has a slower convergence rate than the LSE.
+This quantifies how the local convergence rate varies depending on the density $p$ and how small-density regions increase the local convergence rate.
+In Section \ref{sec.main}, we argue that kernel smoothing with fixed bandwidth has a slower convergence rate than the LSE.
 Therefore, the least squares fit can better recover the regression function if the values of the density $p$ range over different orders of magnitude.
 This property is particularly important for machine learning applications.